tc-ca/drupalwxt-internet/tcwww/html/modules/contrib/blazy/docs/FAQ.md

   // Be sure to limit the scope, only animate for particular conditions. if ($settings['entity_id'] == 123
     && $settings['field_name'] == 'field_media_animated')  {

+    // This was taken care of by feeding $settings['fx'], or hard-coded here.
     $attributes['data-animation'] = 'wobble';

+    // The following can be defined manually.
     $attributes['data-animation-duration'] = '3s';
     $attributes['data-animation-delay'] = '.3s';
     // Iteration can be any number, or infinite.